EU countries seek deal on weakened plan to cut winter gas use | Headlines

 EU countries seek deal on weakened plan to cut winter gas use

 European Union countries are set to approve a weakened emergency EU proposal to curb their gas demand on Tuesday, with opt-outs allowing them to follow different national paths to prepare for Russian supply cuts.
-Europe faces a further gas squeeze this week, after Russian's Gazprom said it would again reduce flows to Europe through the Nord Stream 1 pipeline.
+Europe faces a further gas squeeze this week, after Russian's Gazprom said it would again slash flows through the Nord Stream 1 pipeline.

 European Union countries are set to approve a weakened emergency EU proposal to curb their gas demand on Tuesday, with opt-outs allowing them to follow different national paths to prepare for Russian supply cuts.